The Los Angeles County Food DROP Program

 A person or gleaner shall not be subject to civil or criminal liability arising from the nature, age, packaging, or condition of apparently wholesome food or an apparently fit grocery product that the person or gleaner donates in good faith to a nonprofit organization for ultimate distribution to needy individuals.

 Assembly Bill 1219 (Eggman, 2017), California Good Samaritan Food Donation Act

 Existing law specifies that a food facility that donates any food that is fit for human consumption at the time it was donated to a nonprofit charitable organization or a food bank is not liable for any damage or injury resulting from the consumption of the donated food, unless the injury resulted from negligence or a willful act in the preparation or handling of the donated food.

 This bill, the California Good Samaritan Food Donation Act, would expand these provisions to persons and gleaners who donate food, as defined.
 The bill would narrow the exception to protection from liability to injury resulting from gross negligence or intentional misconduct.
 The bill would specify that the immunity from civil liability provided by these provisions applies to the donation of food that is fit for human consumption and that has exceeded the labeled shelf life date recommended by the manufacturer, provided, in instances of perishable food, the person that distributes the food to the end recipient makes a good faith evaluation that the food is wholesome.
 The bill would authorize food facilities to donate food directly to end recipients for consumption.

 Use our Find a Recycler tool to find a food recovery and/or redistribution organization near you!

-Check out our Food Donation Toolkit.
-It will help you track your food donations and your inventory!
+Check out our Food Donation Toolkit for food safety guidelines and learn about our Food DROP program.
 You can also request a consultation from us to help you set up a safe food donation process at your location.